A Complete Guide to the CMMC Framework

 What Is the Cybersecurity Maturity Model Certification?

-Efforts to develop the CMMC were spearheaded by the Office of the Under Secretary of Defense for Acquisition and Sustainment, sometimes referred to as the OUSD(A&S).
+Efforts to develop the CMMC were spearheaded by the Office of the Under Secretary of Defense for Acquisition and Sustainment, sometimes called the OUSD(A&S).

 This office has partnered with key DoD stakeholders, federally funded research and development centers, university-affiliated research centers, and corporations within the defense industrial base.

 Together, they created a unified standard that is meant to serve as a guide for implementing cybersecurity protocols.
-These standards do not only apply to the DoD directly, but also to the more than 300,000 companies that make up the DIB supply chain.
+These standards apply not only to the DoD directly but also to the more than 300,000 companies that make up the DIB supply chain.

 The maturity model was developed in response to the surge in cyber threats that are being directed at DoD contractors.

 The first iteration of the CMMC was released on January 31, 2020.
 Since then, the OUSD(A&S) has released two major updates.
-The latest version is known as the CMMC Model v1.02.
+The old version is known as the CMMC Model v1.02.
+The updated CMMC 2.0 introduces a streamlined three-level model, replacing the previous five-tier system in CMMC 1.02.
+Unveiled on July 17, 2021, the three CMMC levels consist of Level 1 (Foundational), Level 2 (Advanced), and Level 3 (Expert).
+Assessment requirements for CMMC vary depending on the desired certification level.

 What the CMMC Means for DoD Contractors